isaroj/FaceDetectionApp/README.md

      * RightEye open probabilty
      * HeadRightSide turn probability
      * HeadLeftSide turn probability etc.
-* In build this app Firebase MLKit library is used.
+* To build this app Firebase MLKit library is used.